rkwitt/teaching/upload_code/README.md

 ## Creating upload links

 Next, we can create upload links.
 First, download all participants of a lecture/PS/etc. as a **CSV** file (not *XML* and not *CSV for Excel*), e.g., saved to `student_info.csv`.

+**Remark**: It is possible to also use CSV files exported from the exam control panel in PLUS online, where you only have the option to export *CSV for Excel*.
+These CSV files obviously :) differ from the classic student listing in PLUS Online courses.
+However, the `create_links.py` code also supports an `--exam` option which allows to use those CSV files as well.

 ### Groups